 The gods left in the night.
 They did not say goodbye.
 Or provide the slightest explanation.
 No speeches.
 No festivals.
 They just left.
 The question welled from within: what had we done?
 I felt that I would die if no answer came.
 I doubted my sanity.
-It seemed I could still hear the echo of their voices in the halls.
-But it couldn’t be.
+More than once, I turned at the echo of their voices in the halls.
+Each time, the chambers were empty.
 I couldn’t reconcile the daily numinosity of the life I had known since childhood, with the unmagical world I was suddenly thrust into.

 That is the thing about Eridu.
 It is a land of contrasting forces.
 Rivers running through the arid desert plains.
 Gods cohabitating with men.
 Ships that traverse the cosmos.
 Sun-dried mud brick houses in the sand.
 Freshwater springs bubbling up in the great hall.
 Festering pits of refuse drying in the Arabian sun.